UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/CONTRIBUTING.md

-# Contributing to project

-Thank you for considering contributing to our project!
-We welcome all contributions that help make this project better for everyone.
-Please read this guide to understand how you can help and how to do so effectively.

-### Fixing typos

-Small typos or grammatical errors in documentation may be edited directly using the GitHub web interface, so long as the changes are made in the *source* file.

-- YES: you edit a roxygen comment in a `.R` file below `R/`.
-- NO: you edit an `.Rd` file below `man/`.

-### Prerequisites

-Before you make a substantial pull request, you should always file an issue and make sure someone from the team agrees that it's a problem.
-If you've found a bug, create an associated issue and illustrate the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex).

-### Reporting Bugs

-If you find a bug, please open an issue and include:

-1. A clear and descriptive title.

-2. Steps to reproduce the problem.

-3. Expected vs. actual results.

-4. Screenshots, if applicable.

-5. Information about your environment (e.g., OS, browser, or relevant tool versions).

-### Suggesting Features

-To suggest a feature or enhancement:

-1. Check existing issues to avoid duplicates.

-2. Open a new issue with the label `feature request`.

-3. Include:

-    - A detailed description of the feature.

-    - Use cases and why it would be helpful.

-### Pull request process

-- We recommend that you create a Git branch for each pull request (PR).\
-- New code should follow the tidyverse [style guide](http://style.tidyverse.org).
-You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.\
-- We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.\
-- We use [testthat](https://cran.r-project.org/package=testthat).
-Contributions with test cases included are easier to accept.\

-### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

-### Attribution

-These contributing guidelines were adapted from the [dplyr contributing guidelines](https://github.com/tidyverse/dplyr/blob/master/.github/CONTRIBUTING.md).
+# Contributing

+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

+## Types of Contributions

+### Report Bugs

+If you are reporting a bug, please include:

+* Your operating system name and version.
+* Any details about your local setup that might be helpful in troubleshooting.
+* Detailed steps to reproduce the bug.
+* Whether you would like to attempt fixing the bug yourself and a brief overview of how you would like to do so.

+### Write Documentation

+You can never have enough documentation!
+Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.

+### Submit Feedback

+If you are proposing a feature:

+* Explain in detail how it would work.
+* Keep the scope as narrow as possible, to make it easier to implement.
+* Remember that this is a volunteer-driven project, and that contributions are welcome :)

+## Get Started!

+Ready to contribute?
+Here's how to set up `pharma_spend_dashboard` for local development.

+1. Follow the instructions in the [README file](https://github.com/UBC-MDS/Group24-pystats/blob/main/README.md) to install `pystats` on your machine.
+2. Use `git` (or similar) to create a branch for local development and make your changes:

+    ```console
+    $ git switch -c name-of-your-bugfix-or-feature
+    ```

+3. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

+4. Commit your changes and open a pull request.

+## Pull Request Guidelines

+Before you submit a pull request, check that it meets these guidelines:

+1. The pull request should include additional tests if appropriate.
+2. If the pull request adds functionality, the docs should be updated.
+3. The pull request should work for all currently supported operating systems and versions of Python.

+## Code of Conduct

+Please note that this project is released with a Code of Conduct.
+By contributing to this project you agree to abide by its terms.
+Please see the [Conduct File](https://github.com/UBC-MDS/Group24-pystats/blob/main/CONDUCT.md) for more details.

+## Attribution
+This contribution template is adapted from the [py-pkgs-cookiecutter](https://py-pkgs-cookiecutter.readthedocs.io/en/latest/quickstart.html) default.